 Canadian Startups Take to the Cloud

-Over 600 businesses have selected CANARIE’s free DAIR cloud to develop products and services for
+Over 600 businesses have selected CANARIE’s free DAIR cloud to develop products and services for a global market

 CANARIE, a vital component of Canada’s digital infrastructure supporting research, education and innovation, today announced that over 600 Canadian startups across a range of industries have taken advantage of its DAIR cloud service.